Are you trying to figure out what to do on the Sunshine Coast?

 You can also view a tonne of multicolored fish, check out neon-colored and super-cool jellyfish, and, of course, see the amazing seal roaming around in the giant tank.

-This is a one-of-a-kind place to look and learn about marine life for both the young and more mature.
+This is a one-of-a-kind place to look and learn about marine life for both the young and the more mature.

 9. Red Lock Escape Room